-I had breakfast with my dad this morning.
+I had breakfast with my dad recently.
 We were exploring what the Western church will look like on the other side of COVID-19.
 We agreed that even churches who have been open for months on-site are still running less than half of the live attendance they did a year ago.
 What will happen with the half who have not returned is most uncertain.
 Some will return, some will remain connected on-line, some will shift to other churches and some will take an exit ramp out of practicing Christianity.
 On the up-side, almost every church has a stronger, more interactive and better quality on-line presence than they did last year.
 We talked about a place where churches could begin the rebuilding process.
 He said we must strengthen what remains.

 “Strengthen what remains.”
 Makes good sense to me.

 “Strengthen what remains” feels like a practical Word from God.
 A place to start building.
 The first thing we must do is fight an urge to “go back to the way we were.”
 Let’s face it, most churches were in decline before the pandemic; who wants to go back to that?
 We can’t go back, it isn’t there anymore.
 We must press forward.
 All churches have lost something over the past year and your church may have lost much, but if you are still open, you have not lost everything.
 Had you lost everything, your building would be for sale, God would be dead, Jesus would still be in the tomb and the Holy Spirit would have retired from active duty.
 We have NOT lost everything.
 I have heard it said by churches leaders, “I have nothing left to lose” but that is not true either.
 Let’s face it, things can always be worse and we can always lose more but I do not believe this is our destiny.